isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/add-barcode.md

 </map>
 ```

-You can also edit this ID in the authoring mode.
+You can also edit the resource ID in the Authoring mode.

 <img src="./assets/barcode-map.png" alt="Sample output with barcode" width=700>

-### Add a barcode placeholder to the template header
+### Add a barcode placeholder in the template header

 Modify the `Common.plt` file in the **Basic** template to add a barcode after the project title.